kyaulabs/win11tweak/README.md

 ![Install_10](README_media/Install_10.png)

-Finally on the privacy settings screen, make sure you deselect every single option (scroll down for more options).
+Finally on the privacy settings screen, make sure you de-select every single option (scroll down for more options).
 Only after you have turned off all of Microsoft's tracking should you select `Accept` to complete the Windows 11 configuration.

 ![Install_11](README_media/Install_11.png)